-As of 9 September 2019, Varnish over SSL will be enabled for all customer applications on the Acquia Cloud platform.
+As of 10 December 2019, Varnish over SSL will be enabled for all customer applications on the Acquia Cloud Professional platform.
 Applications already using this setting will not be affected.

 In most cases, enabling this feature will have no negative impacts for your application.
 Drupal and most modules already set the appropriate Cache-Control header.
 As a result, most customer applications will see a performance improvement as a result of this change Because implementing Varnish caching over SSL results in more traffic being cached, there will be less load to your database and file system infrastructures.

 However, certain custom or in-house developed modules may not always set the appropriate “Cache-Control” header.
 This may result in unexpected content being cached once this feature is enabled.
 In these cases, applications may require additional code changes to ensure they continue to function as expected.
-Should you encounter any issues after enabling this feature, please file a Support request via the Acquia Support Help Center and one of our support engineers will be able to assist you further.
+Should you encounter any issues after this feature is enabled, please file a Support request via the Acquia Support Help Center and one of our support engineers will be able to assist you further.

 Bypassing Varnish at the Drupal application level